webis-de/small-text/docs/classification.rst

 ==============

-In order to use different models, query strategies, and stopping criteria from the active learner, we have developed classification abstractions that provide an unified interface.
+In order to use different models, query strategies, and stopping criteria from the active learner, we provide classification abstractions to allow for a unified interface.

 Interface
 =========

 The classifier interface is very simple and scikit-learn-like, with the difference that it operates on :py:class:`Datasets<small_text.data.datasets.Dataset>` objects.
-Call the :code:`fit()` method with a training set as argument to train your classifier, and use :code:`predict()` to get a prediction.
+Call the :code:`fit()` method with a training set as argument to train your classifier, and use :code:`predict()` to obtain predictions.

 .. literalinclude:: ../small_text/classifiers/classification.py
    :pyobject: Classifier